-FICO says these improvement will mean an average score increase of 25 points for someone whose only bad marks are medical debt.
+They says these improvement will mean an average score increase of 25 points for someone whose only bad marks are medical debt.
 Here’s a summary of the major changes…

 1. Score consistency

 Experian, TransUnion, and Equifax all pay to license the FICO model, and each issues its own score to lenders and consumers.
 (That’s why they’re invested in building and popularizing an alternate credit scoring model, VantageScore.)
-Differences in the information each credit bureau has can cause differences across scores, but the new model will take steps to minimize that.
+Differences in the information each credit bureau has can cause differences across scores.
+But the new model will take steps to minimize that.
 FICO isn’t really specific about how.

 2. Forgiven collections

-When you owe a company money and fail to pay it, they eventually give up, tell the credit bureaus you’re a horrible person who doesn’t pay what they owe, and sell the debt to a third-party collection company.
+When you owe a company money and fail to pay it, they eventually give up.
+Tell the credit bureaus you’re a horrible person who doesn’t pay what they owe, and sell the debt to a third-party collection company.
 It’s usually called a “charge-off,” and it can tank your credit.

 The way FICO works now, even if you eventually pay what you owe, that bad mark stays on your record and brings down your score for up to seven years.
 (The exception is debts under $100, which are ignored.)
-So from a struggling consumer’s perspective, there’s no real benefit to paying off a collector — but in the new day there will be.
+So from a struggling consumer’s perspective, there’s no real benefit to paying off a collector; but in the new day there will be.
 Pay your debt and it’s water under the bridge.

 3. Medical debt